-In 1986 Anthony Burgess published The Pianoplayers, a ribald, mainly light-hearted story about the picaresque adventures of Ellen Henshaw and her dissolute pianoplayer father Billy in the silent cinemas and pubs of 1920s Manchester and Blackpool.
-Drawing heavily on the details of Burgess’s own early life, the novel balances its portrayal of the grim poverty […]
+In 1986 Anthony Burgess published The Pianoplayers, a ribald, light-hearted story about the picaresque adventures of Ellen Henshaw and her dissolute pianoplayer father, Billy, in the silent cinemas and pubs of Manchester and Blackpool in the 1920s.
+Drawing on the circumstances of Burgess’s family life, the novel balances its portrayal of the poverty and deprivation […]

 When visiting the International Anthony Burgess Foundation in Manchester, one of the first items of Burgess’s personal archive that can be seen is the Bösendorfer baby grand piano in the main Engine Room.
 This piano, which is still used for performances today, was bought by Burgess from Harrods in 1991.
 The following video shows him […]